 Beautiful survivors from the first architectural trend of the 20th century still stand tall in Buenos Aires.
-Get to know the architects of the era, their individual styles, who hired them & what makes local Art Nouveau so unique.
+Get to know the architects of the era, their individual styles, who hired them & what makes the local version of Art Nouveau so unique.

 Art Nouveau is easy to recognize by its extravagance.
 Detractors have faulted it as too decorative & too decadent; however, no other Western style has been so varied in its expression.
 Architects from each European country looked inward for inspiration, then presented their own interpretation of Art Nouveau to the world.
 Reaching Buenos Aires by way of European-born or -trained architects, the modern city still retains an incredible variety of buildings from this period.